Estimated reading time: 19 minutes

 All those feelings and all the energy that you might have expelled during the relationship in a fight or flight response — all the anger, the shame, and the fear — now reside within you and may feel like are directed TOWARD you.

-Our “smarter” brain attempts to protect us by negotiating these emotions within our circuitry because it believes that this work will protect us from experience sheer terror of the release.
+Our “smarter” brain attempts to protect us by negotiating these emotions within our circuitry because it believes that this work will protect us from experiencing the sheer terror of the release.
 We fear releasing them because the energy itself is so strongly associated with danger, betrayal, and fear.
 You are now the home of negative energy that was never meant to be yours.

 What does this have to do with your inability to let go of a toxic relationship?